IBM/icse-react-assets/README.md

 DeleteModal is a customized IcseModal that displays a message to a user to confirm deletion of an object.
 DeleteModal accepts several arguments:

-- name: A string value for the name of the resource/form
+- `name`: A string value for the name of the resource/form
-- modalOpen: A boolean value for if the modal is open
+- `modalOpen`: A boolean value for if the modal is open
-- onModalClose:A function that defines what should occur when the modal is closed,
+- `onModalClose`:A function that defines what should occur when the modal is closed,
-- onModalSubmit: A function that defines what should occur when the modal is submitted
+- `onModalSubmit`: A function that defines what should occur when the modal is submitted

 ```js
 import { DeleteModal } from "icse-react-assets";